makrai/notes/bisk2004-ground-lang-bengio.md

 * (whether mono~ or multilingual) has led to substantial advances
 * benchmarks (Wang+ 2019a)
 * transfer learning enabled by representations in deep models
-  * Traditionally, transfer learning relied on [classes i.e. symbols]
+  * Traditionally, transfer learning relied on classes ie symbols
-  * Embeddings [encompass multiple] lexical senses, violating this structural assumption
+  * Embeddings encompass multiple lexical senses, violating this structural assumption
-* [saturation] in terms of data and parameters
+* saturation in terms of data and parameters
-* [Mikolov and contextual embeddings] have expanded the notion of local context to include multiple sentences
+* Mikolov and contextual embeddings have expanded the notion of local context to include multiple sentences
 * language modeling—the modern workhorse of neural NLP systems
   * leader boards results make claims to super-human accuracy (Rajpurkar+ 2018)